mercuryoio/BAAS-API/Login/README.md

 Flow is the same with log in by uuid but with little diffenrences:

-1. Use method `POST /sdk-partner/sign-in`
+1. Use method `POST /sdk-partner/sign-in` to initiate login by phone
 2. User do not need to verificate his phone